 Sue Barriball CEO Support (Auckland)

-Sue describes herself as an ‘ex-gifted kid’ and with three gifted children of her own, post-graduate studies in gifted education, and over 15 years of gifted teaching experience and leadership roles at Gifted Kids as Associate Principal, the Gifted Education Centre as Director, and St Cuthbert’s College as the GATE Specialist, she is very much a Gifted Education Specialist.
+Sue’s journey in gifted education has included parenting her own gifted children, post-graduate studies in gifted education, and over 15 years of gifted teaching experience and leadership roles at Gifted Kids as Associate Principal, the Gifted Education Centre as Director, and St Cuthbert’s College as the GATE Specialist.
 A trained secondary teacher who has taught students ageing from 6-60, Sue has also been a Head of Department, a tutor in the Certificate in Effective Practice in Gifted Education and a professional studies lecturer for pre-service secondary teachers and tertiary teachers.
 Her commitment to gifted education has extended beyond the classroom, with service as a Board member for giftEDnz (The New Zealand Professional Association for Gifted Education) and editor of their “giftEDnewz.”
 She is currently an administrator in the Gifted and Talented Teachers NZ Facebook group and provides just-in-time support for teachers through Gifted Aotearoa’s Waka Ama on behalf of NZCGE.
 Sue has been involved in the development of our entry selection process and, as co-editor and co-writer of the NZCGE Curriculum and programme implementation handbooks, she has played an essential part in the development of our programmes.
-In her role as Programme Manager, Sue oversees all aspects of NZCGE’s direct-to-student services.
+In her role as our foundation Programme Manager, Sue oversaw all aspects of NZCGE’s direct-to-student services.
+She retired from the Programme Manager in mid-2020 and continues to provide valuable support to our CEO in her new role.

 Madelaine Armstrong-Willcocks Programme Manager (Auckland)